 - a.
 Establish channels for businesses to discuss and provide feedback on implementing data protection policies and regulations.
 This feedback can be considered to refine and improve the AUDPF over time. - b.
-Create an enabling compliance environment for business through incentives such as a reward-based ranking system and other measures, such as tax breaks. - c.
+Create an enabling compliance environment for businesses through incentives such as a reward-based ranking system and other measures, including tax breaks. - c.
 Tailor the implementation of the AUDPF in business data management processes to the specific needs and challenges of the region or country where your business operates. - d.
-Invest in capacity-building programs to enhance data management and analytical skills through educational workshops and seminars to raise awareness among businesses about the importance of implementing the AUDPF and its benefits to help demystify compliance requirements. - e.
-Business and Industry Associations should prioritise involving SMEs in the AUDPF implementation by allocating necessary resources. - f.
-Proactively engage government stakeholders through town hall meetings, awareness campaigns, and road shows to emphasise the benefits of collaborative policy development and implementation. - g.
+Invest in capacity-building programmes to enhance data management and analytical skills through educational workshops and seminars to raise awareness among businesses about the importance of implementing the AUDPF and its benefits to help demystify compliance requirements. - e.
+Business and industry associations should prioritise SMEs in AUDPF implementation by allocating necessary resources. - f.
+Proactively engage government stakeholders through town hall meetings, awareness campaigns and road shows to emphasise the benefits of collaborative policy development and implementation. - g.
 Support industry associations by collaborating with them to develop a ranking system that rewards businesses for data policy compliance. - h.
-Businesses and Government should collaborate to establish channels including helpline or online platforms where businesses can seek guidance on compliance-related questions.
+Businesses and government should collaborate to establish channels including helplines or online platforms where businesses can seek guidance on compliancerelated questions.
 This can be managed by industry associations or in collaboration with relevant government agencies.
 The feedback could also be used to refine and improve the AUDPF over time. - Commit to create easy-to-understand compliance guides that break down the AUDPF's key components and provide step-by-step instructions for businesses to follow.